xochiquettzal/telegram-reaction-tracker/README.md

 1. Specify a Telegram chat or channel on the main page (by username or ID)
 2. Select the time period you want to scan
+3. Optionally, check "Filter by reactions" to only process and download media for messages that have reactions.
+4. Optionally, set a "Download limit" for the number of top entries (messages or groups) to download media from.
-3. Click the "Get Reactions" button
+5. Click the "Get Reactions" button
-4. Results will be listed in descending order by reaction count
+6. Results will be listed in descending order by reaction count

 ## History Page Usage